navikt/bidrag-git/git-tag-n-commit/README.md

 If a file containing the content of a tag is present, the content will replace {} from the commit message and for the tag message (if provided).

-The author information of the tag and commit should be gathered from the GITHUB_EVENT, ie:
+The author information of the tag and commit will be gathered from the GITHUB_EVENT.
+If no event is present, the following information will be used:
-${{ github.head_commit.author }}
+- Author name: Tag & Commit Action
+- Author email: bidrag-actions.navikt@github.com